To succeed in a competitive landscape, tech companies have to understand their options for protecting intellectual property (IP).

 A patent remains in force for 20 years after the effective filing date, and the process of getting a patent in the first place is costly and time-consuming.
 If your product won’t be commercially viable for a reasonable part of that 20-year time frame, a trade secret may be the better option.

-If you own a startup, you may need to weigh your IP protection options against cash flow considerations.
+If you’re an early-stage startup, you may need to weigh your IP protection options against cash flow considerations.
 Because patents are expensive to obtain (a successful application could cost tens of thousands of dollars), you may not be able to afford one at this time.
+If you’re still operating in stealth mode, you might be able to preserve patent rights by keeping everything confidential until you have sufficient funding.

-But if your startup is trying to establish itself in a high-tech industry, a patent could signal to the market that your invention is unique and can’t be copied.
-With this assurance, you might be able to attract funding from investors — making patents a potentially worthwhile investment even for cash-strapped startups.
+But otherwise, all innovative tech companies should build patent expenses into their R&D budget.
+Especially if you’re launching a new product, a patent could signal to the market that your invention is unique and can’t be copied.
+With this assurance, you might be able to attract funding from investors — making patents a worthwhile investment.

 In choosing how to protect your inventions, consider the big picture: What will best serve your business priorities?